LogoLogo

 Abstract

 This specification defines Authrite, a system for the mutual authentication of two parties over a communications channel.
-It facilitates the exchange of BRC-52 identity certificates between users, allowing them to certify each other's identities and share identity information selectively.
-Authrite leverages the BRC-42 Identity Keys of MetaNet Users and relies on BRC-43 Permissions and BRC-53 Certificate management functions to allow Users to control how identity information is shared.
+It facilitates the exchange of identity certificates between users, allowing them to certify each other's identities and share identity information selectively.
+Authrite leverages the Identity Keys of MetaNet Users and relies on Permissions and Certificate management functions to allow Users to control how identity information is shared.
 This specification defines the nonce exchanges, certificate and field exchange negotiation protocol, and message signing scheme for two-party Authrite communications channels.

 Motivation

 Identity on the internet relies heavily on trusted third parties to authenticate users.
-However, this centralization creates potential security and privacy risks, as third parties may collect and misuse user data.
-BRC-52 addresses this problem by introducing a privacy-centric version of digital identity certificates that facilitate selective revelation and UTXO-based revocation.
-This standard builds upon BRC-52 by providing a secure and efficient mechanism for exchanging identity information between users over an authenticated communications channel.
+However, this centralization creates potential security and privacy risks, as third parties may collect and misuse user data. addresses this problem by introducing a privacy-centric version of digital identity certificates that facilitate selective revelation and UTXO-based revocation.
+This standard builds upon by providing a secure and efficient mechanism for exchanging identity information between users over an authenticated communications channel.
 By leveraging the Identity Keys of MetaNet Users, Authrite provides a decentralized approach to mutual authentication that reduces reliance on third parties and thereby enhances user privacy.

 Specification